UnterrainerInformatik/cheatsheets/keycloak_update_from_pre_13.md

 ```

 ## Post-Upgrade Issues
+## Migrate your clients
+Almost all of your clients will have an OIDC-Address somewhere, that has the `/auth/` part in it.
+Remove that from all clients since the OIDC-Endpoints are no longer available there, but at the same URL without the `/auth/` part.
+## Migrate your servers
+Same for the servers.
+Get rid of the `/auth/` in the OIDC-URL.
+## Restart servers
+Since servers get a asymmetrical key from the Keycloak server on startup that they use in their communication with the Keycloak server, you need to re-initialize the communication between your servers and Keycloak, since those keys are no longer valid now.
+Your server has to get a new one; Hence the restart.
 ## Migrate your login-themes
 The directory your themes should be located in has changed from `/opt/jboss/keycloak/themes` to `/opt/keycloak/themes`, so change your volume mapping accordingly.
 As far as I know nothing substantial has changed otherwise regarding themes, but I only used a login-theme.
 So I know nothing about the other ones.
 The templating engine hasn't changed for sure.